About Peter H. Reynolds

 Peter’s cornerstone book, The North Star, was originally self-published in 1997 under the FableVision Press imprint.
 This allegory that challenges each of us to follow our own unique path through life was later optioned and republished by Candlewick Press in 2009.
 As a book, curriculum and musical, The North Star has inspired children of all ages around the world.
 More recently, The North Star was released as an animated film, produced by FableVision Studios and Scholastic Weston Woods.
 His other series of original, animated film shorts, including "The Blue Shoe," "Living Forever" and "He Was Me," have won many awards and honors around the globe.

 Peter is also author and illustrator of Rose's Garden, a heartwarming fable dedicated to the late Rose Fitzgerald Kennedy, I’m Here, So Few of Me, The Smallest Gift of Christmas, and Playing from the Heart.
 His award-winning publishing work also includes illustrating the New York Times bestselling books Someday and Little Boy, written by Alison McGhee, and the New York Times best-selling Judy Moody and Stink books, written by Megan McDonald.
 His first book collaboration with his twin brother, Paul, Going Places, was published in March, 2014.
+They have since collaborated on the Sydney and Simon early chapter book series which includes 3 titles, Full Steam Ahead, Going Green, and To the Moon.
+Peter's most recent books include Happy Dreamer (which he wrote and illustrated) and several books illustrated for author Susan Verde, The Water Princess, I am Yoga, and I am Peace.
 In total, Peter’s children’s book career includes the publication of over 50 titles.